jh3nd3rs0n/argmatey/README.md

         }

         /*
-         * Output when using the option "--help" :
+         * Output when using the command line option "--help" :
          *
          * Usage: base64 [OPTION]...
 [FILE]
          * Base64 encode or decode FILE, or standard input, to standard output.